This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Upper Endoscopic Gastrointestinal Ultrasonography

-- Upper gastrointestinal (gas-tro-in-TES-ti-nal) endoscopic (EN-do-skop-ik) ultrasound (UL-trah-sownd) is a procedure to check the different parts of the upper gastrointestinal tract (GIT).
-The upper GIT includes the esophagus (food pipe), stomach, and duodenum (first part of the small intestine).
-Upper GI endoscopic ultrasound is used to help diagnose and treat diseases that affect the upper GIT.
-These may include tumors, bleeding, polyps (growths), or diverticuli (pouches in the intestinal wall).
-This procedure may also examine structures close to the GIT, such as the pancreas, bile ducts, and lymph nodes.
+An upper gastrointestinal endoscopic ultrasound is done to look at the different parts of your upper gastrointestinal (GI) tract.
+The upper GI tract includes the esophagus, stomach, and duodenum (first part of the small intestine).
+This procedure is used to help diagnose and treat diseases that affect the upper GI tract.

 - You have a feeling of being too full or bloated.